viru-2000/TASK_MANAGEMEN_SYSTEM/README.md

 - Here is an example of how to add a new client:

    Client client = new Client();

    client.setClientName("John Doe");

    client.setClientEmail("john.doe@example.com");

    ClientService clientService = new ClientService();

    clientService.addClient(client);

 **Contributing**
-1.Fork the repository.
+   1. Fork the repository.

-2.Create a new branch (git checkout -b feature-branch).
+   2. Create a new branch (git checkout -b feature-branch).

-3.Commit your changes (git commit -am 'Add new feature').
+   3. Commit your changes (git commit -am 'Add new feature').

-4.Push to the branch (git push origin feature-branch).
+   4. Push to the branch (git push origin feature-branch).

-5.Create a new Pull Request.
+   5. Create a new Pull Request.

 **Acknowledgments**

--JDBC for database connectivity.
+ - JDBC for database connectivity.

--Java for building the application.
+ - Java for building the application.